 Designer: Luchs Consulting Engineers, LLC/DeCarlo& Doll Inc. The project is being managed by NVCOG under the supervision of the Connecticut Department of Transportation.

 Summary of Project: Main Street in Derby will be reconstructed between Bridge Street and Route 8.
-The project includes widening to create two through lanes in each direction separated by a center median, with dedicated turning lanes at intersections, improvements to traffic signals including the interconnect of the signals to improve traffic flow, improvements to parking including on-street parallel parking on both the north and south sides of Main Street and a separate parking lot on the south side of Main Street across from the Derby Senior Center with roughly 30 to 35 parking spaces, an upgraded storm drainage system, new sidewalks with bump-outs at intersections, lighting and other streetscape features such as trees, granite curbing and textured concrete areas.
+The project includes widening to create two through lanes in each direction separated by a center median, with dedicated turning lanes at intersections, improvements to traffic signals including the interconnect of the signals to improve traffic flow, improvements to parking including on-street parallel parking on both the north and south sides of Main Street and a separate parking lot on the south side of Main Street across from the Derby Senior Center with roughly 30 to 35 parking spaces, an upgraded storm drainage system, new sidewalks with bump-outs at intersections, lighting and other streetscape features such as trees, granite curbing, and brick paver areas.
 Improvements will be made to Elizabeth Street, Minerva Street, Water Street, and Factory Street.
-Elizabeth, Minerva and Thirds Streets will be converted to one-way circulation, sanitary sewer improvements will also be incorporated into the project.
+Elizabeth, Minerva, and Thirds Streets will be converted to one-way circulation.
+Traffic will travel north on Minerva and south on Elizabeth.
+Angled on-street parking will be implemented on Minerva Street.
+Parallel on-street parking will be maintained on Elizabeth.
+Parallel on-street parking will be implemented on Third Street.
+Pedestrians will have refuge islands mid-way as they cross Main St. Sanitary sewer improvements will also be incorporated into the project.